luke-r-holden/adsabs_pdf_grab/README.md

 adsabs_pdf_grab(bibtex_file="/path/to/bibtex_file.bib", ads_api_key='my_api_key', output_dir='/path/to/output_directory', verbose=False)
 ```

-By default, any entries that already have a .pdf file of name "[Author][Year].pdf" in the output directory will be skipped.
+By default, any entries that already have a .pdf file of name "[Authors]\_[Year].pdf" in the output directory will be skipped.
 This behaviour can be overwritten setting the `overwrite` argument to `True', which will forcibly redownload all entries in the .bib file and overwrite existing .pdf files.
 For example:
 ```
 adsabs_pdf_grab(bibtex_file="/path/to/bibtex_file.bib", ads_api_key='my_api_key', output_dir='/path/to/output_directory', overwrite=True)
 ```

 ## Additional notes

-In the current version of adsabs_pdf_grab, .pdf files are searched for (and downloaded from) the current sources, in order of
+In the current version of adsabs_pdf_grab, .pdf files are searched for (and downloaded from) the following sources, in order:
  1) The .pdf file hosted on ADS (common for older papers and articles published before 2000).
  2) The [arXiv](https://arxiv.org/) page for the BibTeX entry.
  3) The publisher/journal page for the BibTeX entry.